amphellix/FUTURE_DS_02/README.md

 # Category and Product Performance Analysis
 • Technology is the highest contributor to both sales and profit.
-• Furniture generates relatively high sales but has very low profit, indicating potential inefficiencies or high costs **The top bestselling product is Canon Image CLASS 2200 Advanced Copier which is approximately $27.45K with other best performing products like Fellowes PB500 Electric Punch, Cisco VoIP Phones, and Acco Binders**.
+• Furniture generates relatively high sales but has very low profit, indicating potential inefficiencies or high costs of the product category
+**The top bestselling product is Canon Image CLASS 2200 Advanced Copier which is approximately $27.45K with other best performing products like Fellowes PB500 Electric Punch, Cisco VoIP Phones, and Acco Binders**.
-• Products from Technology and Office Supplies dominate the best-seller list.
+• Products from Technology and Office Supplies dominate the best-seller product list.
 • Aligning inventory and promotions around these products can drive profitability.
 • Copiers and Phones generate the highest profits, suggesting a strategic opportunity to focus on expanding these lines.